 Council members will also respect the personal rights of their employees and former employees.
 They will provide employees the necessary tools to serve their clients and opportunities to develop their professional skills.
 They will safeguard the privacy and handle with respect the professional reputation of current and former employees.

 We will not tolerate sexual harassment in our workplaces, in client relationships, or in media or supplier relationships.
 We will not participate in or condone any social media or other communications activities involving harassment or bullying.

 We understand that in the environment in which we and our clients operate today, the behavior and standards of our clients, contractors, or business partners may reflect on our own organizations and our values.
 We recognize that we live in a time where a declaration of intentions is insufficient to maintain credibility and accountability.
 We understand that in many instances, our employees and the public may perceive us to be accountable by association for the decisions and choices of those with whom our firms are associated, even if we are unaware or not in any way responsible.
 As we would advise clients, we will take necessary steps to examine the quality of our relationships and values of those with whom we have business relationships.

 8. We are committed to agency practices that increase society’s confidence in the practice of public relations.
 When we engage with journalists, bloggers or other organizations, we disclose who we represent.
 We respect the opinions of journalists and other spokespeople as their own.
 We do not retain or compensate journalists to represent client interests in their media.
 We expect bloggers and other online influencers to be honest and accurate.

 We will implement policies within our firms to carry out these principles, and we will train our employees about the imperative of upholding them and effectively communicating their importance to clients.

-In addition, as a member of the International Communications Consultancy Organization (ICCO) we support the Stockholm Charter.
+In addition, as a member of the International Communications Consultancy Organization (ICCO) we support the Helsinki Declaration.